jspaaks/2022-ieee/README.md

 Zenodo metadata file are written in JSON.
 You can use [JSONLint](https://jsonlint.com) to make sure your JSON files are valid syntax.

 &#9733; Create an empty file named `.zenodo.minimal.json`.
-Add the metadata to the deposition using:
+Copy the snippet above into it, then use `zenodraft` to attach the metadata to your draft deposition:

 ```shell
 zenodraft metadata update --sandbox $VERSION_ID .zenodo.minimal.json